⛰ 12 Playful Facts about the Pyrenees

 The Pyrenees are well-known for their winter sports retreats.
 It’s a highly popular location for holidaymakers who want to get into some serious skiing, snowboarding and more.
 You often have to book ahead here months and months ahead of time!

-Do you have any interesting or fun facts about the Pyrenees that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about the Pyrenees?
+Share them in the comments below!